 Remember, small, manageable goals make starting easier and help you build momentum!

-🔗 Related: How to Write an Essay at Uni Level to Get Higher Grades
+๐ Related: check out our guide on How to Write an Essay at Uni Level to Get Higher Grades.

 2. Use the Pomodoro Technique | Time Management Hacks for University Students